lebpac/lebpac.github.io/evans-lake.md

 badge: 🏕
 ---

-Come join other L'École Bilingue families for our annual Family Camp at [Evans Lake Camp](https://evanslake.com/){:target="_blank"} over the Labour Day long weekend!
+Come join other L'École Bilingue families for our annual Family Camp at [Evans Lake](https://evanslake.com/){:target="_blank"} over the Labour Day long weekend!

 ## About the Camp